Parkland KIDSfirst (CHIP)

 This coverage is for your unborn baby including your labor with delivery, and your baby’s health and medical services for its first months of life.

-You make copayments for medical services or prescription drugs are paid to the health care provider at the time of service.
-You do not have to pay copayments for preventive services such as well-child or well-baby visits or immunizations.
+Copayments for medical services or prescription drugs are paid to the health care provider at the time of service.
+You do not have to pay copayments for preventive care such as well-child or well-baby visits or immunizations.
 There are no copays for pregnancy-related assistance either.

 Frequently Asked Questions